BigBang1112/tmwrr/README.md

 TMWR (Trackmania World Record Report), aka WRR v3, is a continuation of WRR system from 2021-2022 and TMWR Discord bot for the next years, supporting TM2020, TM2, and TMF TMX/Solo.

 Goal with this project is to serve Trackmania record acomplishments acknowledged, unified, secured, and validated.
-TMWR Discord bot then sends notification about the new records through WRR webhooks.
+TMWR Discord bot then sends notifications about the new records through WRR webhooks, and provides command interface to explore those acomplishments on Discord.

 ## Legacy WRR and TMWR v2